mohammad-tahmasebi-ci/milestone-project/README.md

 	- Goodbye area
 	- Footer

-All above sections are included on one page and as such a minimal navbar is provided to return the user to the introduction screen.
+All above sections are included on one page, so a minimal navbar is provided to return the user to the introduction screen.
 On page load the introduction area, is displayed.
 The introduction area provides a brief description of the game's objective.
 Below the description, a carousel of images is displayed that clearly demonstrates the aim of the game.
 A Play button, is provided to enable the user to have a go at playing the game.